Kotlin/dokka/docs/topics/runners/cli.md

 If for some reason you cannot use [Gradle](gradle.md) or [Maven](maven.md) build tools, Dokka has a command line (CLI) runner for generating documentation.

-In comparison, it has the same, if not more, capabilities as the Gradle runner.
+In comparison, it has the same, if not more, capabilities as the Gradle plugin for Dokka.
 Although it is considerably more difficult to set up as there is no autoconfiguration, especially in multiplatform and multi-module environments.

 ## Getting started